 Many expats are gainfully employed in Melbourne.
 From biotech and manufacturing to construction and education, these employment prospects provide a variety of options.
 While a business sponsor or work visa is required, additional openings are available through the Overseas Qualification Unit.
 This organisation serves to help train and connect expats with employment.

 Web sites such as Seek.com.au also provide listings for job openings, and some newcomers choose to hire a recruiter.
+You can also find workspace at FindMyWorkSpace.
 It’s important to note that Australia requires employers to place a percentage of their income into a retirement plan.
 Additionally, new arrivals with the appropriate documentation and qualifications may be eligible for investment opportunities and business loans with reasonable rates.

 Banking in Melbourne

 The rates and services vary between banks in Melbourne.
 As with everything involved in the move, it helps to explore options.
 Westpac, the Commonwealth Bank, National Australia Bank and ANZ Bank are some of the better known banks in Australia.
 You’ll find most bank personnel are welcoming and ready to meet your needs.
 In order to open a new bank account, you’ll be required to provide residential verification, three months’ prior bank statements and a copy of your passport that has been certified.

 While there is a cohesive system for public transport in Melbourne, most residents own their own vehicles.
 The suburban areas, roadways and freeways are dominated by privately owned cars, SUVs and trucks.
 Public transport includes trams, trains, taxis and a network of buses.
 Additionally, the city uses four different airports to meet the needs of travellers and air-cargo traffic.
 This extensive transport network helps new residents adjust to life in Melbourne.
 You can use Public Transport Victoria to check for trains, trams and bus services.